vis-kid/octopress_drafts_previewer/source/_posts/2016-05-23-RSpec-for-Beginners-02.markdown

 When you remember the four phases of test, before blocks sometimes are helpful in setting something up for you that needs to be repeated on a regular basis—probably stuff that is a bit more meta in nature.

-`after(:each)` and `after(:all)` have the same behaviour but are simply run after your tests have been executed. `after` is often used for cleaning up your files for example.
+`after(:each)` and `after(:all)` have the same behavior but are simply run after your tests have been executed. `after` is often used for cleaning up your files for example.
 But I think it’s a bit early to address that.
 So commit it to memory, know that it’s there in case you start needing it and let’s move on to explore other, more basic things.

 All of these callbacks can be placed strategically to fit your needs.
 Place them in any `describe` block scope that you need to run them—they don’t have to necessarily be placed on top of your spec file.
 They can easily be nested way inside your specs.